pyg-team/pytorch_geometric/docs/source/tutorial/neighborloader.rst

 Extension
 ----------

-A drawback of Neighborloader is it iteratively builds representations for *all* nodes at *all* depths of the network, although nodes sampled in later hops do not contribute to the node representations of seed nodes in later GNN layers anymore, thus performing useless computation.
+A drawback of Neighborloader is it iteratively builds representations for *all* nodes at *all* depths of the network.
+However, nodes sampled in later hops no longer contribute to the node representations of seed nodes in later GNN layers, thus performing useless computation.
 NeighborLoader will be marginally slower since we are computing node embeddings for nodes we no longer need.
 This is a trade-off we make to obtain a cleaner GNN design.
-This example shows how to eliminate this overhead and speeds up training and inference in mini-batch GNNs `Hierarchical Neighborhood Sampling <https://pytorch-geometric.readthedocs.io/en/latest/advanced/hgam.html>`__ to improve its efficiency.
+This example shows how to eliminate this overhead and speed up training and inference in mini-batch GNNs `Hierarchical Neighborhood Sampling <https://pytorch-geometric.readthedocs.io/en/latest/advanced/hgam.html>`__ to improve its efficiency.